christofhapp/batflight3d/README.md

 - If you are happy with the result, save the **DRONE_SIM_PTS** as a calibration basis for the detection of bats in the next workflow.

 ## Workflow B: Detecting bats
+This workflow is easier, because we did everything already